GRID VIEW LIST VIEW

 Between the Island and the Turtle

-Order now: Pub date Nov.
-1 In the tumult of the pandemic, a writer hopes the quarantine might provide the space to finally complete a decades-old project on her travels throughout Latin America.
+NOVEMBER 2025.
+In the tumult of the pandemic, a writer hopes the quarantine might provide the space to finally complete a decades-old project on her travels throughout Latin America.
 But an unexpected disease suddenly clouds her eyes.
-Poetic, inventive, introspective, Between the Island and the Turtle follows the author’s shifts in… Read more »
+Poetic, inventive, introspective, Between the Island and the Turtle follows the author’s shifts in vision from past to… Read more »

 JUNE 15, 2025.
 It is 1944 and Red Army soldiers have liberated the Polish town of Dobryd from Nazi occupation.
 After three years of hiding, a family are helped down from a hayloft and given bread.
 One of the soldiers picks up a four-year-old child and carries her outside.
 She looks around in wonder and… Read more »